-Given the links between self-harm, suicide and depression, it is important that we prioritize care for depression.
+Given the links between self-harm, suicide, and depression, we must prioritize care for depression.
 However, depression is sometimes viewed in a negative light, and some have even referred to it as a weakness.
 The opposite is true.
 Recognizing depression and seeking help for it is a sign of strength.
 It is also important to understand that your body and mind often respond for a reason.

-All of this might seem a little unclear, but when we put this in action, you might notice some wonderful changes in your body and mind.
+All of this might seem a little unclear, but when we put this into action, you might notice some wonderful changes in your body and mind.